-- Political affiliates or beliefs of the student or student's parent; - Mental or psychological problems potentially embarrassing to the student and/or student's family; - Sexual behavior or attitudes; - Illegal, anti-social, self-incrimination or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - Legally recognized privileged relationships, such as with lawyers, doctors or ministers; - Religious practices, affiliations or beliefs of the student or parents; or - Income, other than as required by law to determine program eligibility.
+- 1. Political affiliations or beliefs of the student or student's parent; - 2.
+Mental or psychological problems of the student or student's family; - 3.
+Sex behavior or attitudes; - 4.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
+Critical appraisals of others with whom students have close family relationships; - 6.
+Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
+Religious practices, affiliations, or beliefs of the student or student's parent; or - 8.
+Income, other than as required by law to determine program eligibility.